bridgecrewio/yor/docs/3.Custom Taggers/customTagExamples.md

     var ExtraTaggers = []interface{}{&CustomTagger{}}
     ```

-For examples see the [example](https://github.com/bridgecrewio/yor/tree/main/tests/yor_plugins/example) file.
+For examples see the [example](../../tests/yor_plugins/example) file.

 ## Running Yor with Custom Taggers
-Use the following example to run Yor with custom tags:
+Use the following example to run Yor with the Custom Taggers:
 ```sh
 ./yor tag --custom-tagging tests/yor_plugins/example
 # run yor with custom tags located in tests/yor_plugins/example